asyncronous/lostinthewoods/README.md

 #### README

 Before continuing ensure you are running either Windows Subsystem for Linux (WSL) or Mac OS with a ruby interpreter such as rbenv installed.
+The version of ruby needs to be atleast 2.7.1, as the code implentation uses method functionality only recently added to ruby.

+To install:

 1. Please enter 'gem install bundler' in the terminal if you do not have the ruby bundler gem installed
 2. Please run './installer.sh' from the terminal in this folder to install gem dependencies